-Those who suffer from depression may feel like the least understood people on the planet.
+Those who suffer from clinical depression may feel like the least understood people on the planet.

-Too often there is a stigma associated with depression in the Church.
+Too often there is a stigma associated with mental health issues in the Church.

 In November of 2013, I was going about my life as a new dad and speechwriter for the leader of a political party when it hit me.

 It presented innocuously enough as panic attacks.
 Sitting down at my computer brought sudden and paralyzing physiological discomfort.
 I had experienced the odd panic attack in the past, but they were periodic and easy to shake off.